byuitechops/campus-standard-modules/README.md

 ## Process

-Describe in steps how the module accomplishes its goals.

 1. Call the main function passing the course object and the canvasOU as parameters.
 2. Get the modules from the correct course.
 3. Extract the title of each module into a new array.